john-lednicky/scheduler-api-objection-node/README.md

 `docker-compose up -d --build`

+The MySql container reports itself as ready before the database can receive connections.
+Dex frequently errors out on startup with an error about being unable to access the database.
+You can restart the dex container by itself after the environment is running with the following command: `docker-compose restart dex`.

 The swagger documentation from the API layer does not require authentication, so you should be able to navigate directly to:

 https://lednicky.localhost/api/api-doc/
 https://lednicky.localhost/api/api-doc-ui/

-After you've authenticated, call this API diagnostic endpoint:
+After you've authenticated, you can call this API diagnostic endpoint to see the JWT:

 https://lednicky.localhost/api/inspectRequest/headers